camachevaz/ESL/_posts/2022-04-18-tutoring-7th.markdown

 ### Simple past

 - The doctor had her patient drink more water.
+- THE DOCTOR HAD MY PARENTS TAKE A BLOOD TEST.
 - The doctor -> her patient (take medicine)
 - The doctor -> her patient (get a check-up)
 - The doctor -> her patient (exercise more)